ostis-ai/ts-sc-client/README.md

 ![elements order in quintuple](./docs/images/quintuple.jpg)

 # ScType
 This class is an abstraction over type in sc-memory.
-It consists of static properties with different types, such as `Link`, `NodeConst`, `NodeStructure`, `NodeVarTuple`, etc. with corresponding check functions `isNode`, `isConnector`, and others.
+It consists of static properties with different types, such as `NodeLink`, `NodeConst`, `NodeStructure`, `NodeVarTuple`, `ConstCommonArc`, `ConstPermPosArc`, etc. with corresponding check functions `isNode`, `isConnector`, and others.

 ```ts
 const construction = new ScConstruction();